pulumi/registry/themes/default/content/registry/packages/datadog/installation-configuration.md

 The Pulumi Datadog provider uses the Datadog SDK to manage and provision resources.

-> Pulumi relies on the Datadog SDK to authenticate requests from your computer to Datadog.
-Your credentials are never sent
-> to pulumi.com.

-The Pulumi Datadog Provider needs to be configured with Datadog credentials before it can be used to create resources.

 ## Installation

 The Datadog provider is available as a package in all Pulumi languages: